 The climate in Salalah varies all year round, but it is mostly hot and dry, except for Khareef, the monsoon season.
 It starts sometime around late July and continues till September.

-This is when most tourists visit Salalah from all over Oman and neighboring states.
+This is when most tourists from all over Oman and neighbouring states visit Salalah.

 So, what’s it about Khareef that has people rushing to Salalah?